Introduction

 Consider the following books:

-1| ID | TITLE | AUTHORS |
+ID | TITLE | AUTHORS |

-3| 1 | How to Play | Author1 |
+1 | How to Play | Author1 |

-4| 2 | How to Sing | Author2 |
+2 | How to Sing | Author2 |

-5| 3 | How to Dance | Author3 |
+3 | How to Dance | Author3 |

-6| 4 | How to be Flexible | Author4 |
+4 | How to be Flexible | Author4 |

-The following API Request will return all the books
+The following API request returns all books

 written by authors

-whose hobby contains the word dance
+whose hobby contains the word 'dance':

 Sample Request: